 The School of Mathematics and Statistics runs a Women in Mathematics and Statistics program, to support female staff and students and provide them with networking opportunities.
-The School is very grateful for funding from the David and Claire Paradice Fund which supports this program.
 Our activities include:

 Girls Do The Maths workshops: The School has hosted our annual Girls Do The Maths workshops for female high school students since 2005.
 The workshop takes place annually in May.
 Our 2018 event saw our largest number of attendees to date, with 400 students joining the workshop.

-In October 2016 and September 2015 we hosted mini Girls Do the Maths workshops for several female high school students as part of the L'Oreal Girls in Science Forum.
+We have also hosted mini Girls Do the Maths workshops for groups of female high school students as part of the L'Oreal Girls in Science Forum.

 In May 2018, Professor Cheryl Praeger from the University of WA presented a public lecture called "Maths as a Superpower".
 She was presented with the 2018 UNSW Women in Mathematics and Statistics Ambassador Award.